-Interest charges rose as a result of the additional raising of borrowed funds to finance additional acquisitions and ongoing development projects in 2021 and 2022 on the one hand, and sharply rising interest rates on the market on the other.
-This is therefore reflected in the increase of the weighted average interest rate, which amounts to 2.14% as at 31 December 2022 compared to 1.92% as at 31 December 2021.
+Interest expenses increased mainly due to sharply rising interest rates on the market.
+This is therefore reflected in the increase of the weighted average interest rate, which amounts to 3.15% based on outstanding loans as at 31 December 2023 compared to 2.14% as at 31 December 2022.
 In order to minimise the impact of rising market interest rates, the Company uses interest rate swaps.
-As at 31 December 2022, 69.42% of its outstanding debts were therefore hedged.
+As at 31 December 2023, 94.32% of its outstanding debts were therefore hedged.
+The increase in the hedge ratio from 69.42% on 31 December 2022 is attributable to (i) the capital increase through which variable rate debt was repaid and (ii) the conclusion of additional interest rate swaps in the course of 2023.